 |Asset name||% of fund net assets||Type||Country||Credit rating|

-The total value of the above 10 individual assets is 32.09% of the net asset value of the fund.
+The total value of the above 10 individual assets is 18.97% of the net asset value of the investment option.

-The fund’s exposure to international fixed interest and international listed property is 100% hedged to the NZ dollar, and the fund's exposure to international equities is 50% hedged to the NZ dollar.
-3
+The fund’s exposure to international fixed interest, international listed property and international equities is 100% hedged to the NZ dollar.

-You can also obtain this information, the PDS for UniSaver New Zealand, and some additional information from the offer register at www.companiesoffice.govt.nz/disclose.
+You can also obtain this information, the PDS for UniSaver New Zealand and some additional information from the offer register at www.disclose-register.companiesoffice.govt.nz.

 1 The returns information for UniSteps (age 59) is based on the returns of Balanced and Conservative, which are the base investment options for UniSteps (age 59).